 If you receive too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre for advice, or go to the Emergency Department at your
+Also, phone the Poisons Information Centre for advice, or go to the Emergency Department

 Poisons Information Centre telephone number: